-Local Red Cross volunteers sent to Middle Tennessee to aid in Tornado relief
+Local Red Cross volunteers sent to Middle Tennessee to aid in tornado relief

 There are currently five Red Cross shelters across Middle Tennessee.
 Carbajal said those locations can change depending on the need.
 There is a list of current shelters and locations on their website.

 Carbajal said around 1,000 homes were reported damaged and that there are still thousands without electricity.
-She said, some of those homes may take weeks get their power restored.
+She said some of those homes may take weeks to get their power restored.
 The Red Cross expects shelter numbers to rise.

 Carbajal said people can also contact 1-800-REDCROSS for a resource hub for their needs, and that shelters are for more than just sleeping.